 Mr. Roth has been a resident of the State of Michigan for over 35 years.
 Mr. Roth earned a Bachelor of Arts in Political Science from the University of Michigan (1994) and a Juris Doctor from the University of Detroit Mercy School of Law (1997) where he was a Senior Member of the University of Detroit Mercy Law Review.
 Mr. Roth was admitted to the practice in 1997, has managed his own practice since 2001, and formed his current firm in 2013.
 He is admitted to practice law in the State of Michigan and before the U.S. District Court for Eastern Michigan.

 Mr. Roth is a member of the State Bar of Michigan and the Oakland County Bar Association.
-He is one of two 2006 recipients of the Oakland County Probate Court “Friend of Probate” award and is also a Pledge in the Oakland County Bar Foundation, a charitable organization.
+He is one of two 2006 recipients of the Oakland County Probate Court “Friend of Probate” award and is also a member of the Oakland County Bar Foundation, a charitable organization.